tflander/sumoRefactoringKata/README.md

 - Tests are working specifications that do not lie

-- Test-driven development is example-driven development
+- Test-driven development is example-driven development (Martin Fowler)

 - “Programs must be written for people to read, and only incidentally for machines to execute.”
   ― Harold Abelson, Structure and Interpretation of Computer Programs